Busawlah/eventspice/README.md

 2. Integrate MongoDB Atlas to your application.

 3. As an admin, I want to be able to approve or reject events created  by users.
 If an event is rejected, the admin should provide a reason for the rejection, which will be sent to the user via email.
 I should be able to:
-     i.
-Log in to the platform.
+     - Log in to the platform.
-    ii.
-Approve or reject events.
+     - Approve or reject events.
-    iii.
-Delete events that are no longer needed. iv.
-View a list of all the registered attendees for each event.
+     - Delete events that are no longer needed.
+     - View a list of all the registered attendees for each event.

 4. Push your codes to GitHub, deploy your app on Render.com and attach the live link to your GitHub repository.